-Health Benefits of Carrots
+The Health Benefits of Carrots

 Contrary to popular belief, carrots cannot give you super-human vision.
 An urban legend about the orange-colored taproot got started in World War II, when the British success at gunning down Nazi bombers was attributed to the pilots' consumption of carrots.
 Actually, their covert weapon was radar, not the favored vegetable of Bugs Bunny, but the carrot rumor served its purpose in protecting national security secrets.
 Nevertheless, the story touched off a carrot craze amongst the public.
-Though carrots won't give you Herculean vision, they do have considerable benefits for the eyes along with a bunch of other health advantages.

-Carrots' secret weapon is pro-vitamin A beta carotene, and they've got quite a stockpile.
+Carrots' secret weapon is pro-vitamin A beta carotene, and they have quite a stockpile.
 Just one cup of carrots provides over 680 percent of the U.S. recommended daily allowance of this antioxidant, the richest source of any vegetable.
 In the liver, beta carotene is converted to vitamin A, used by the retina to form rhodopsin, a purple pigment necessary for night vision.
 Vitamin A also provides protection against macular degeneration and senile cataracts, which can lead to blindness in old age.
 These vision benefits prove that the carrot's eyesight merits aren't just an artifact of World War II lore.

-Diets rich in beta carotene are also thought to reduce the risk of certain cancers, cardiovascular diseases and smoking-related conditions.
+Diets rich in carotene are also thought to reduce the risk of certain cancers, cardiovascular diseases and smoking-related conditions.
 In a study of elderly individuals, those who ate at least one serving of carrots or squash per day reduced their rate of heart attack by 60 percent.
 A Harvard study showed that those who eat five carrots a week are less likely to suffer a stroke than those who eat one per month.
 High carotenoid intake has been associated with decreases in the incidences of breast, bladder, cervical, prostate and colon cancer, among others.
 Smoking cigarettes produces a vitamin A deficiency; consuming beta carotene-rich foods like carrots can help ward off associated conditions like emphysema.

-Though beta carotene gets all the attention, carrots' diverse benefits cannot be attributed just to this one compound.
+Though carotene gets all the attention, carrots' diverse benefits cannot be attributed just to this one compound.
 Scientists have tried to isolate carrots' power in a pill; however, synthetic vitamin A supplements don't produce the same effects as consuming carrots themselves and can actually be toxic.
 Several compounds in the carrot work may work together to promote health.
 The phytonutrient falcrinol, for example, is a natural fungicide that plays a part in protecting against colon cancer.
-Alpha carotene may also be involved in countering nutrient deficiencies in smokers.
+Carotene may also be involved in countering nutrient deficiencies in smokers.

 First cultivated in Asian and Middle Eastern countries, the earliest carrots were not orange at all.
 They were typically purple or yellow.
 It wasn't until the 1800s in Europe that the sweet orange carrot was developed and spread the world over during colonial times.
 Now scientists are returning to the rainbow hues of the common carrot's ancestors to capture additional nutritional benefits.
 Researchers at the Agricultural Research Service are breeding yellow, dark orange, bright red and purple carrots in an effort to get the nation eating more carrots and a wider array of antioxidants.
 Yellow carrots contain xanthophylls, which also boost eye health; red carrots, like tomatoes, contain the cancer-fighter lycopene; and purple carrots have similar anthocyanins as eggplant.